Overview

 assets under management.
 Fees are negotiable under certain circumstances, including, but not

-If a client opens multiple accounts, the advisory fees are calculated based on the aggregated total of
+client opens multiple accounts, the advisory fees are calculated based on the aggregated total of assets in the

-assets in the various accounts under management.
-Fees are calculated based on the market value,
+various accounts under management.
+Fees are calculated based on the market value, typically obtained from

 • Competition;